 There are plenty of hidden gems across Iceland yet to be fully discovered.
-In fact the ice caves we frequent in winter need to be discovered anew every year as the glaciers move and melt.
-The list below covers Hidden Iceland’s Top 5 hidden gems that we are willing to share online.
-The rest you’ll have to just come and see for yourself.
+In fact, the ice caves we explore in winter need to be discovered anew every year as the glaciers move and melt.
+The list below covers Hidden Iceland’s Top 5 hidden gems in Iceland that we are willing to share online.
+The rest of our off-the-beaten-path spots you’ll have to just come and see for yourself!

 However, this list is for more off the beaten path alternatives so we will focus on the glaciers in the south east of the country.
 By far one of the most spectacular glaciers to hike on, is the Falljökull glacier within the UNESCO World Heritage Site.
 It is an outlet glacier of Vatnajökull, the largest ice cap in Europe by volume.
 We recently had videographers join us on a trip to document the experience which has now been featured as Travel Video of the Week on Travelmag.com.

-The walk may appear challenging due to the glacier’s unique shape (flat at its base but with a sloping cliff higher up (ice fall).
-Yet only a moderate fitness level is required.
+Full mobility of ankles and knees are required for the uneven terrain but only a moderate fitness level is required due to the care and attention of the guides keeping a modest pace with lots of breaks.
 Plus, you know what they say, the view is always better when it is earned!
 I promise you that the sense of achievement once you have reached your high point is unmatched.
 Not to mention the fantastic view overlooking the valley below.

 Rest assured that any hike on Falljökull, or other nearby glaciers, is a unique experience since the landscape will always change from one day to the next as the glacier moves.
 Up to one foot a day in fact.
 To learn more about what a glacier or ice cave hike entails you can check out our Glacier Hike Guide.